-Take a look at Florida’s rules and regulations on drug testing as an example.
+Look at Florida’s drug testing rules and regulations as an example.
 First off, when should be testing done or allowed?
-In Florida, it is authorized if there is a valid reason for suspicion of substance abuse.
+In Florida, drug testing is authorized if there is a valid reason for suspicion of substance abuse.
 Say for example a person exhibits erratic behavior, there is a report of drug abuse from a proper and credible source, and if there is evidence that he or she has used or possessed illegal substances in the workplace.
 This is defined as “reasonable-suspicion drug testing”.
-If an employer will be able to provide detailed occasions to back up claims and requests for a drug test, then it should be compiled.
+If an employer will be able to provide detailed occasions to back up claims and requests for a Florida drug test, then it should be compiled.
 If an employee has a history of drug abuse and participated in rehabilitation, counseling or intervention, a follow-up might be necessary.

 The word “drugs” is generally known as an umbrella term for abused chemical substances which may be medical or otherwise.
 In the Florida statutes, there are certain drugs that may be tested in a person.
 These are as follows; alcoholic beverages e.g. wine or intoxicating liquors, amphetamine, cannabinoid, phencyclidine (PCP), barbiturate, benzodiazepine, synthetic narcotics and designer drugs.
 If a person is positive, the state requires that he or she go through a “drug rehabilitation program”.
 This refers to a service provider that aims to solve the problem, mainly to help the addict recover from the substance abuse.
 Other than the “reasonable-suspicion drug testing” (as aforementioned), there is also what is known as “mandatory-testing position” which is applicable to jobs that necessitate the person to handle firearms or work in life-threatening environs.

 It is a well-known fact that drugs disrupt a person’s life in ways more than one.
 People who are addicted or reliant on drugs might find themselves ruining personal relationships, employment chances and having physical and mental health problems.
 That is why it is very important to be able to learn more about drug abuse and drug testing.
 Researching and knowing more will enable a person to know about their rights, not only as employees of a certain company but human rights as well.
 Some companies might overstep their boundaries and violate certain human rights.
 Reading on these topics will enable a person to understand and know where he or she stands.
 Finally, it might a hassle for some people but it is better to deal with it and follow the law.